 The Annuity Savings Fund reserves consist of contributions made by members of the System.
 When a member terminates his service or upon his death before qualifying for a benefit, the refund of his contributions is made from this reserve.
 If a member dies and there is a survivor who is eligible for a benefit, the amount of the member's accumulated contributions is transferred from the Annuity Savings Fund to the Annuity Reserve Fund to provide part of the benefits.
 When a member retires, the amount of his accumulated contribution is transferred to the Annuity Reserve Fund to provide part of his benefits.
-The Annuity Savings Fund balance as of June 30, 2021, and 2020, was \$228,835,105 and \$223,178,435, respectively.
+The Annuity Savings Fund to be part of his benefits.
+The Annuity Savings Fund balance as of June 30, 2022, and 2021, was \$237,371,081 and \$228,835,105, respectively.